ScilifelabDataCentre/SciLifeLab-Data-Repository-DAS/README.md

 ## Data Use Onthology

-The file data.csv is reused from https://github.com/EBISPOT/DUO.
+The file duo.csv is reused from https://github.com/EBISPOT/DUO.